joaoarcanjo/QRreport1/docs/api/resources/Comment.md

 # Comment
-A **Comment** is an opinion or reaction relatively a certain ticket.
+A **Comment** is an opinion or reaction regarding a specific ticket.

 The comment can be made by the manager of the corresponding building where the ticket was created, by the administrator and by the delegated employee.
-The **Comment API** allows you to create, view and manage all the comments made in a ticket.
+The **Comment API** allows these roles to create, view and manage all the comments made in a ticket.

 All the **vocabulary** used in the comment representations is described [**here**](#comment-representations-vocabulary).